pirony/ks-vue-fullpage/readme.md

             // Animation easing, default to 'Linear'.
 You can use all css3 animations types, including bezier
             // curves. ex: [0.2, 0.5, 0.2, 0.5]
             easing: 'Linear',
+            // Add a div between background and content, and set its background property.
+            // Must be a valid css background rule.
+Leave empty for no overlay.
+Default: null
+            overlay: 'rgba(0,0,0,0.2)',
             // Animation type, default to 'slideY'.
 Should be one of 'slideY', 'slideX', or 'fade'
             animationType: 'slideX',
             // Content animation delay.
 Wait for content animation to finish. default to 0